DeanLuus22021994/Goldilocks/.github/instructions/python.instructions.md

 - Always prioritize readability and clarity.
 - Write clear and concise comments for each function.
 - Ensure functions have descriptive names and include type hints.
-- Maintain proper indentation (use 4 spaces for each level of indentation).